Enrico2/jobcoin/README.md

 4. There's relevant documentation in the code itself.

-5. I didn't write unit tests for everything, didn't know if you expected any.
+5. I didn't write unit tests, didn't know if you expected any.
 If you did expect them, let me know asap and I'll write some.
 Thanks!

    (fwiw, I did have some local scripts I wrote to test, you can see one by running `test` in the cli, but didn't fiddle around with integrating various unit testing frameworks, e.g. scalatest.)